 “It’s too bad she won’t live,” muses police officer Gaff at the end of the original Blade Runner.
 “But then again, who does?”
 Although his cryptic, now-iconic line has particular meaning in the context of the film, the question of what it means to live is the basis of many of our greatest movies.
-Ironically, the films from this year that most poignantly address what it means to be human aren’t really about humans at all, but robots (Blade Runner 2049), animals (War for the Planet of the Apes), and anonymous soldiers (Dunkirk).
+Ironically, the films from this year that most poignantly address what it means to be human aren’t really about traditionally developed characters, but robots (Blade Runner 2049), animals (War for the Planet of the Apes), and anonymous soldiers (Dunkirk).
 Through these films, we come to see humanity not as a biological charge, but as a category to be fulfilled and a kind of task to be undertaken.

 A neon, grayscale dystopian epic, Blade Runner 2049 tells the story of replicant police officer K (Ryan Gosling), who struggles to understand his place in an unfolding mystery about the identity of the first organically conceived replicant child.
 This child has the potential to “break the world” because of what it represents: a tearing down of the wall between humans and replicants.
 Through coming to believe that he is this figure, K starts to ontologically become human, which is to say that he starts to behave as if he is one.